GitGuardian/APISecurityBestPractices/README.md

 # GitGuardian Documentation and Resources

-This repository provide resources and documentation about leaks and secrets management in general.
+This repository provides resources and documentation about leaks and secrets management in general.

 ## Table of contents